h3h/http_range/README.md

 # HTTPRange

-A library to parse an HTTP `Range` header for HTTP APIS with semantics described in [SPEC][1].
+A library to parse an HTTP `Range` header for HTTP APIs with semantics described in [SPEC][1].

  [1]: https://github.com/h3h/http_range/blob/master/SPEC.md